ipfs/ipfs-blog/src/_blog/2025-someguy-cached-router.md

   | **Cache Disabled**           | 1.91s    | 7.35s    | 52.0%        | baseline            |
   | **Cache Enabled and Warmed** | 1.35s    | 7.46s    | 57.2%        | -560ms (29% faster) |

 ### Key insights

-When the cache is enabled, the P95 latency for 200 responses drops to 1.346s!
-Moreover, success rates improve to 57.2% from 52.0%.
-It's not entirely clear why this is the case — the Amino DHT is permissionless and undergoes natural churn, and it could be that during the time we ran the experiments, some providers went offline.

-Moreover, every provider lookup results in an HTTP request to the IPNI independent of the DHT, and can cause additional latency, skewing the aggregate results.

-Another hypothesis is that the active probing in the background accelerates DHT lookups, especially for duplicate requests, thereby reducing the latency of DHT lookup.
-This is an area for further investigation

-### Key insights